EbookFoundation/free-science-books/CONTRIBUTING.md

 + Sections are using level 3 heading (in HTML is `<h3>`, in Markdown is `###`), and subsections are using level 4 (in HTML is `<h4>`, in Markdown is `####`).

 The idea is to have
-+ `2` empty lines between last suggested book & new header
++ `2` empty lines between last suggested book & new header.
 + `1` empty line between header & first book of that very section.
 + `0` empty line between each book in 1 section.
 + `1` empty line at the end of each `.md` file.